Tadawi Healthcare Group receives 550,000 patients in two years and its market value reaches 600 million dirhams

-Marwan Haji Nasser, Chairman and CEO of Tadawi Group, said that the group’s market value increased by 500% in just two years, and reached the break-even point and revenues covered expenses within two years, the period during which the current management took over the group, noting that the hospital sector usually reaches the break-even point within a period of seven years..
+Chairman and CEO of Tadawi Group, Marwan Haji Nasser, said that the group’s market value increased by 500% in just two years, and reached the break-even point and revenue coverage of expenses within two years, the period during which the current management assumed responsibility for the group, noting that the hospital sector usually reaches the break-even point within a period of seven years.

-The Chairman and CEO of Tadawi Group explained that the number of doctors in Tadawi Hospital increased to 61 doctors, the number of nursing staff increased to 223, while the number of administrative staff increased to 146 employees..
+The Chairman and CEO of Tadawi Group explained that the number of doctors in Tadawi Hospital has increased to 61 doctors, the number of nursing staff has increased to 223, while the number of administrative staff has increased to 146 employees.

-He explained that Tadawi Hospital includes 100 beds, 35 clinics, 13 intensive care rooms, 13 neonatal intensive care rooms, 4 operating rooms and 9 royal suites. .
+He explained that Tadawi Hospital includes 100 beds, 35 clinics, 13 intensive care rooms, 13 intensive care rooms for newborns, 4 operating rooms and 9 royal suites.

-He said that the group cooperates with the Awqaf Foundation and the Minors’ Funds Administration in constructing an endowment, the proceeds of which go to treating patients who are unable to pay, and cooperates with the Emirates Red Crescent and several charitable societies, including Dar Al Ber, Beit Al Khair and Dubai Charity, to treat humanitarian cases..
+He said that the group cooperates with the Awqaf Foundation and the Minors’ Funds Administration to build an endowment whose proceeds go to treating patients who cannot afford it, and cooperates with the Emirates Red Crescent and several charitable societies, including Dar Al Ber, Beit Al Khair and Dubai Charity, to treat humanitarian cases.

 Follow our latest local and sports news, and the latest political and economic developments via Google News